Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 A healthy weight is crucial for your dog's quality of life.

-🐕 Regular weight checks, an adapted diet and sufficient exercise help to avoid being overweight or underweight.
+🐕 Regular weight checks, an adjusted diet, and sufficient exercise help prevent overweight or underweight conditions.

-🔎 If you are unsure, a veterinarian or nutritionist can help determine the right weight and feeding for your dog.
+🔎 If you are unsure, a veterinarian or nutritionist can help determine the correct weight and appropriate feeding for your dog.

 Back to blog